meganthehorse/CS7810/Deliverables/documentation.md

 | Bennu   | 2024-11 | 0.7039   | au   |
 | Bennu   | 2023-11 | 0.71025  | au   |

+* Remarks:
+Additional results are listed to better represent a query on our knowledge graph.
+The appropriate answer for the above question would be the first result with `Didymos` with distance at 0.27677.
+A Limit can be added to only show the `Didymos` result.

 ## 4. Top 5 Closest Iron Asteroids
 **Competency Question:** "What are the 5 closest asteroids that may contain iron?"